cjn9414/snake-hdl/README.md

 ## Status
 This project is just getting started.
 I can't be sure when I will kick this project into full gear, as I have many active projects.
 I mainly wanted the notes above documented so that when I get around to pursuing this project I know what can be done.
 I don't anticipate this project being too much of a time commitment.
 I would expect it to be operational in maybe a weekend or two of work.
 This timeframe may change depending on how competent I am with Verilog at the time of start.

 I have implemented a few different modules required for this project, but with little to no testing.
-Consequently, this project is still in the very early stages of development.
+Consequently, this project is still in early stages of development.

 ## Future
 As of right now, I don't expect to continue this project much further than the imagined end result.
 This is more of a quick and fun project!